atelier-saulx/selva/docs/schemas.md

 ##### TEXT-LANGUAGE

-The `TEXT-LANGUAGE` index type con be applied to the `text` type only.
+The `TEXT-LANGUAGE` index type can be applied to the `text` type only.

 When indexed as `TEXT-LANGUAGE`, the field becomes queryable with [`$filter`](./get_query.md#filter-object-array) using the following operators: